benjaminkott/bootstrap_package/Documentation/AdministratorManual/ResponsiveImages/Index.rst

 Responsive images Plugin
 ========================

-This plugin manage lazy loading of images, via data-attributes, using advanced techniques to detect viewport width matching exact media query.
+This plugin manages lazy loading of images, via data-attributes, using advanced techniques to detect viewport width matching exact media query.
 Highly optimized so it only performs things when realy needed.
 Since 6.2.13 the plugin auto-initialize so there is no more need to do it by hand in main.js